enzo-santos/gmaps-timesheet/README.md

 ### Implementation

-The capabilities of this algorithm are described below as *correctly*, while the limitations are described as *incorrectly*.
+The capabilities of this algorithm are described below as "*correctly*", while the limitations are described as "*incorrectly*".

 Suppose Alice works from 8AM to 2PM (6 working hours).